salepape/solar-system-simulation/README.md

 ### For end-users

 Download the repository by clicking the "Download ZIP" button, and unzip the folder once completed (it should be called <i>solar-system-simulation-master</i>).
-To run the executable, go to <i>OpenGLProject/Output/Release/[OS architecture]</i>, and double-click on `OpenGLProject.exe` (should start after 4 seconds in Release mode).
+To run the executable, go to <i>Output/Release/[OS architecture]</i>, and double-click on `OpenGLProject.exe` (should start after 4 seconds in Release mode).

 An Assimp DLL should be located in the same folder as the executable to run.
 If not, double-check you got the latest version of the remote Git Repository.

 ### For developers

-Clone the repository by clicking the icon labelled "copy URL to clipboard", then open Git Bash to the folder you want to set up the project in, and run the command `git clone [URL]`.
+Clone the repository by clicking the icon labelled "copy URL to clipboard", then open Git Bash from the folder you want to set up the project in, and run the command `git clone [URL]`.
 You can also use a Source Control IDE to proceed.
-To build the executable, go to <i>OpenGLProject/OpenGLProject</i>, and double-click on `OpenGLProject.sln`.
+To build the executable, go to <i>OpenGLProject</i>, and double-click on `OpenGLProject.sln`.
 Choose the OS architecture/configuration you need, and click on the green arrow button (`.exe` in Debug mode should start after 8 seconds).

 > [!WARNING]
 > Not having the same Visual Studio environment installed (as specified [here](#environment-specifications)) can lead to build errors.
 You can set this up from Visual Studio Installer, or download all needed elements from [the official website](https://visualstudio.microsoft.com/downloads).